Vietcong (video game): Quick fight

 In addition to the main campaign a "quick fight" mode is available.
 The latter allows the player to simply engage in a fight on one of several arena-like maps with the sole objective of eliminating all enemies.
 The player can choose whether he wishes to be accompanied by a team, how many and what kind of enemies to engage, and what equipment he wishes to go on the mission with.
 In this mode the player is also able to assume the role of a Viet Cong combatant and engage American soldiers.
 By default only a single map and few weapons are available but more become available as the player makes progress in the game's main campaign.

 Multiplayer

 The game also features a local and online multiplayer mode which supports up to 64 players per match.
 The online lobby servers were hosted by the now-defunct GameSpy Arcade.
+For the Xbox, multiplayer was available on Xbox Live was available to players until the closure of the original Xbox servers on April 15, 2010.
+VietCong: Purple Haze is now playable online again on the replacement Xbox Live servers called Insignia.

 Several gameplay modes typical for shooter games are available: Free for all deathmatch, team deathmatch, capture the flag and last man standing.
 Additionally a team mode is available where, similarly to Counter-Strike, players remain dead for the remainder of the current round and teams only score a point if the opposite team has been completely annihilated.